-- •Taxpayer has enjoyed the benefits of an expenditure on consumption without an offsetting (net) reduction to his/her/its store of property rights. - •Taxpayer no longer commits his/her/its future consumption choices to the repayment of the loan. - •Should we regard this as an accession to wealth and treat it as gross income?
-See § 61(a)(12).
+- •Taxpayer has enjoyed the benefits of an expenditure on consumption without an offsetting reduction to his store of property rights. - •Taxpayer no longer commits his future consumption choices to repayment of the loan. - •Should we regard this as an accession to wealth and treat it as gross income?
+See § 61(a)(11).

-Or: perhaps the assets that taxpayer purchased with the borrowed funds and upon which taxpayer relies to repay the loan shrink in value so that taxpayer is no longer able to repay the loan.
+Or: perhaps the assets (e.g., a business venture) that taxpayer purchased with the borrowed funds and upon which taxpayer relies to repay the loan shrink in value so that taxpayer is no longer able to repay the loan.